nedkoff/esphome_gree_ac/README.md

 ** This fork is optimized for Gree GWH12RB-K3DNA3G/I (Viola) **

-Work is still in progress!

-Tested with Gree Viola, every function and mode works correctly, sometimes need to send parameter change twice - work in progress.
+Tested with Gree Viola, every function and mode works correctly.

-Communication protocol is based on my own reverse-engineering.
+Communication protocol is based on

 ESPHome interface/binding based on:
 * https://github.com/DomiStyle/esphome-panasonic-ac